ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 The GetControllerOrigin method returns the origin of the given controller.

-#### GenerateControllerPointerOrigin/1

-  > `public abstract Transform GenerateControllerPointerOrigin(GameObject parent);`

- * Parameters
-   * `GameObject parent` - The GameObject that the origin will become parent of.
-If it is a controller then it will also be used to determine the hand if required.
- * Returns
-   * `Transform` - A generated Transform that contains the custom pointer origin.

-The GenerateControllerPointerOrigin method can create a custom pointer origin Transform to represent the pointer position and forward.

 #### GetControllerLeftHand/1

   > `public abstract GameObject GetControllerLeftHand(bool actual = false);`